-Now in our 17th year, the Chelsea CSA provides members with fresh, organic vegetables and herbs weekly from mid-June through Thanksgiving.
+For over 20 years, the Chelsea CSA has provided members with fresh, organic vegetables and herbs weekly from mid-June through Thanksgiving.
 Local residents have teamed up with the Kavakos family of Stoneledge Farm in South Cairo, New York, who sell shares in their harvest.
 The CSA enables member shareholders to enjoy weekly deliveries of farm-fresh organic vegetables while supporting local agriculture as embodied by Pete and Deb Kavakos and their four children.

 The Chelsea CSA provides access to local, organic food for a wide range of Chelsea residents at various income levels.
-Our partnership with Hudson Guild, a non-profit settlement house, enables us to accept Food Stamps.
 We are proud to be a mixed income CSA, offering discounted shares and season-long payment plans for eligible households.
 Learn more about becoming a member.

 One of the top 10 CSAs in the city – Time Out New York